 Liver Transplant Program

-With more than 20 years of pediatric liver transplant expertise and more than 325 pediatric liver transplants performed, the Liver and Intestinal Transplant program at Children's Hospital Los Angeles currently performs the highest number of pediatric transplants in Southern California, serving pediatric patients in need of liver transplantation through both deceased and living donor transplants.
+With more than 20 years of pediatric liver transplant expertise and 470 liver transplants performed, the Liver and Intestinal Transplant Program at Children’s Hospital Los Angeles is one of the largest programs of its kind in the nation—serving patients through both deceased and living donor transplants.

 Why come to CHLA for your child’s liver transplant care?

 - Our median wait time to transplant is approximately 3.6 months, compared to the regional average wait time of 10.5 months and 7.9 months nationally.

-- We are one of the top-three living donor liver transplant centers in the country; close to 40% of our transplants are from live donors.
+- We perform the most pediatric living donor liver transplants in the country.
+Roughly one-third of our transplants are from living donors.

 Liver Care Center